top of page

 Make Your Own Healing Skin Salve: Helichrysum & Bergamot Salve

-It’s fascinating to me that there’s extensive research about the detailed chemistry and healing properties of herbals and essential oils, but this research and information isn’t widely disseminated.
-Interesting, huh?
+It’s fascinating to me that there’s extensive research about the detailed chemistry and healing properties of herbals and essential oils.
+I love the experience of the plants and the research as well.

-Anyway, here’s a recipe for healing skin wounds I made for a friend who had been hurt in an accident.
-Of course, common sense disclaimer: There was a needed stay in the hospital, and the salve is not a substitute for medical care.
-But there was alot of trauma, both physical and emotional, and the closed wounds were in for a long healing period.
+Anyway, as a home hobbyist, I love to dabble in making salves and tinctures.
+Making a salve is alot like cooking, so if you like to cook, this is a fun activity.
+Below is a recipe for healing skin wounds I made for a friend who had been hurt in an accident.
+Of course, common sense disclaimer: he used this salve on his hands after a stay in the hospital, and the salve is not a substitute for medical care.
+But there was alot of trauma, both physical and emotional, and his closed wounds were in for a long healing period.
 The salve helped heal his closed wounds.
 I also made this for a friend who suffers from an eczema-type skin condition that she has had for many years.
-Of course, she saw a dermatologist and tried medications and it would still not clear up.
-She used this and it cleared up!
+She had already seen a doctor and tried medications but she still wanted to try some other things.

 Please, only use this salve was as complementary care in the healing process.
 You can make it at home, too!